demorgon989/nedry-sddm/README.md

-# 🦖 Nedry SDDM Login Fail Theme
+# 🦖 Nedry SDDM Login Fail

 > *"You didn't say the magic word!"*